thomjiji/thomjiji.github.io/content/posts/2023-01-27_Dolby Vision Profile 8.4 & Dolby Atmos.md

 Both HLS and DASH use a separate manifest file that links to the segments (and/or other manifests).
 Such a manifest file is a simple text file that is understood by players supporting HLS and/or DASH.

-# Notes

-## 需要有这三个 metadata 才能被 Youtube 或 Bilibili 正确识别为 HDR10：
+## 需要有这三个 metadata 才能被 YouTube 或 Bilibili 正确识别为 HDR10：

 [Reference](https://support.google.com/youtube/answer/7126552?hl=en#zippy=%2Chdr-metadata%2Chdr-video-file-encoding%2Cupload-requirements): HDR videos using PQ signaling should also contain information about *the display it was mastered on* (SMPTE ST 2086 mastering metadata).
 It should also have details about the brightness (CEA 861-3 *MaxFALL and MaxCLL*).
 If it's missing, we use the values for the Sony BVM-X300 mastering display.